CRAL-UVA/CRAL-UVA/docs/index.md

 # CRAL – Chandra Robot Autonomy Lab, University of Virginia

 Welcome to the Chandra Robot Autonomy Lab (CRAL) at UVA!
-This repository serves as the central hub for our robotics research, documentation, and resources.
+This site is the central hub for our robotics research, documentation, and resources.

 ---